ReZeroS/zerobox/README.md

 * Support config file for docker remote debug with clion, you can check out docker-clion directory, and here I write an [example for redis](https://qqtim.club/2021/07/17/gdb-debug-remote/).

-* Support rule match with bitmap, you can check out doc/rule-match.pptx, and code location is `club.qqtim.dimension.DimensionCalculator`
+* Support rule match with bitmap, you can check out doc/rule-match.pptx, and code location is `club.qqtim.dimension.DimensionCalculator`.
+Hope this [introduce video](https://www.bilibili.com/video/bv1dq4y1N7EM) would work for you.

 # Requirements
 * JDK: 8 or greater